 A way is the place wherein one walks.
 God’s paths for people are clearly revealed.
 They are not abstruse or mysterious (Is 55:9).

 The heart of most problems is a problem of the heart.

 Failure to acquire principles of God’s Word and ways always causes spiritual failure in the Christian way of life.

 Failure to grow in grace is a serious problem among God’s people today.
-If our heart wanders from God or His Word, then that will produce a progressive hardness of heart toward God.
-Although Israel saw many works and revelations of God, they constantly overlooked it and turned to their own devises to resolve their problems.
+If our hearts wander from God or His Word, then that will produce a progressive hardness of heart toward God.
+Although Israel saw many works and revelations of God, they constantly overlooked them and turned to their own devices to resolve their problems.

 One of their thoughts was to return to Egypt.
 Imagine that!
 Egypt with its abject slavery!
 They would rather place their security in the slavery of Egypt than in the adventure God placed before them.
 Christians today would rather have the security of the sin than trust God for the future.